AI Image Generation

 1024x256the total pixel count is below the minimum

 The rule is simple: treat size validation as part of your request builder.
 If your app lets users type arbitrary dimensions, run the same checks before sending the image request.
 That is faster than sending an invalid request, interpreting an error, and then trying to infer which constraint failed.
+Also label OpenAI's list as popular examples, not the only valid ratios; the custom rule is what makes additional dimensions possible.

-Image API workflow for direct 4K generation
+Image API workflow for direct generation

 hljs ts